Warming Winter-Solstice Yoga Flow

 Wintery winds and cold signal the arrival of midwinter and the shortest day of the year.
 Like the natural world, the longer periods of darkness invite us to pull inward and spend more time in stillness and quiet.

 For myself, shorter, chilly days find me lingering in grounding, restorative yoga practices.
 In particular, I savor poses that invoke the qualities of earth and water, elements that are in short supply when cold, windy weather prevails.
 To prevent becoming too sluggish, I purposefully infuse some heat-building flows and twists into my practice as well.

-Below is a warming yoga sequence to comfort and ground you on cold, wintry days:
+Try this warming yoga sequence designed to comfort and ground you on cold, wintry days:

 Grounding Breath Awareness

 Begin by sitting cross-legged on a cushion or blanket with your spine long and sitz bones connected to the earth.
 Rest palms facedown on your knees or thighs.
 Notice the unhurried rhythm of your breath.
 After a few breaths, begin to lengthen your inhales and exhales, striving for a ratio of three to four count inhale and four to five count exhale for several breaths.
 Imagine your spine lengthening with each inhale and your sitz bones grounding as you exhale.
 Set an intention for your practice.

 Sun Breath with a Twist